-Your Smartphone is an extremely valuable tool to help you when traveling.
+Your Smartphone is a precious tool to help you when traveling.
 To maximize its functionality, you need to have the right apps installed and make sure they’re updated before you leave.
 Here’s a list of apps I use all the time when I’m out of town and I couldn’t imagine traveling any other way.

 I’ve written about how I use this program to organize my travel plans.
 The Tripit app gives you access to all that information at an instant.
 Need the address to your hotel?
-What about the dinner reservation you made, what time was it for?
+What about the dinner reservation you made?
+What time was it for?
 Tripit also will suggest nearby restaurants, bars, ATM locations and convenience stores.
-They’ll even tell you the safety level of your travel location.
+They’ll even tell you the safety level of your travel location, including COVID-19 risks.

 I find this to be the most helpful of the map apps out there.
 Besides being great for driving directions, it can also give walking directions and even links with Uber to give you the estimated prices of a ride to your location.
 However, my favorite thing about Google Maps is its ability to give you public transportation information.
 Here’s the description I followed when getting from JFK to Manhattan on the subway.